kenjian31/OS-Programming/Project 2/README.md

 3. ls -R will print an extra line at the bottom

 ### Contributor
-Zhou Zhuang: shell.
-Jian Wang: ls.
-Fei Gao: wc.
+Zhou Zhuang: shell; Jian Wang: ls; Fei Gao: wc